-Swapping out simple household goods for eco-friendly reusable products, upcycling and simply buying less can save you money and reduce your waste significantly.
+Swapping out simple household goods for eco-friendly reusable products, upcycling and just buying less, in general, can save you money and reduce your waste significantly.

 Our kitchens are often a source of products that get used and thrown out frequently.
 Swap out single-use products for reusable and DIY products.

-- Paper Towels – Paper towels are convenient sure, but unnecessary.
-They are uncompostable and collectively produce tons of waste.
-By simply switching to cotton towels, you can make a big impact on your household waste.
-There are so many types of eco-friendly kitchen towel alternatives out there from bamboo, organic cotton and hemp.
+- Paper Towels – Paper towels are convenient, sure, but unnecessary.
+They’re not compostable and collectively produce tons of waste.
+By simply switching to cotton towels, you can make a significant impact on your household waste.
+There are so many types of eco-friendly kitchen towel alternatives out, including bamboo, organic cotton and hemp.

 - Cleaning products – Instead of using multiple cleaners for different things, switch to multitask products that can do it all.
 Liquid castile soap is eco-friendly and does the job as well as any other.
 You can add essential oils for scents or anti-bacterial action.
 You can also use vinegar as a cleaning agent.
-I love using it to shine granite tops, remove stains from pots and shine windows.
+Vinegar is a great way to shine granite tops, remove stains from pots and make windows shine.

-- Plastic Wrap – There is no question about whether is safe or not or its impact on the environment.
+- Plastic Wrap – There is no question about whether it is reliable or not or its impact on the environment.
 Just ditch it.
-There are amazing alternatives to plastic wrap and the great news is you can find them in stores or order them online.
+There are fantastic alternatives to plastic wrap, and the great news is you can find them in stores or order them online.

 - Sandwich Bags and food containers – For those that take lunch to work or send the kids to school with a sarmie, there are great eco-friendly and healthier options to plastic bags and containers.
 Of my favs is Eco lunch box to suit anyone’s lunch needs (and are great for takeaways at restaurants) and reusable sandwich wraps.

 Beauty products often come in plastic and create a lot of waste.
 Each year, 120 billion+ units of packaging are produced every year by the global cosmetics industry.
-Rather than adding to this ecological disaster, you can opt for products that come in glass or even better, no packaging or homemade.
+Rather than adding to this ecological disaster, you can opt for products that come in glass or even better, zero-waste or homemade products.

 DIY beauty products are coming back.
-They are cheap, easy to make and arguably better for your health than commercial products.
-If you are not able to go DIY, why not research your favourite products that come in biodegradable packaging or glass and are natural and organic.
+They’re cheap, easy to make and arguably better for your health than commercial products.
+If you’re not able to go DIY, why not research your favourite products that come in biodegradable packaging or glass and are natural and organic.

-Bar soaps – Bar soaps have been given a bad rap over the years to give room for better-looking packaging.
-However, in terms of function, they are pretty much the same.
-There are amazing bar soap brands out there that are organic, natural and suited for a specific function.
+Bar soaps – Bar soaps have been given a bad rap over the years to provide room for better-looking packaging.
+However, in terms of function, they’re pretty much the same.
+There are fantastic bar soap brands out there that are organic, natural and suited for a specific purpose.
 You can now not only enjoy quality body soaps but shampoo bars and face bars.
-You can cut your soap bars into smaller squares to last longer and avoid the build up.
+You can cut your soap bars into smaller squares to last longer and avoid the build-up.

-DIY Resources – Making your own products can be fun and rewarding.
+DIY Resources – Making your products can be fun and rewarding.
 DIY allows you to have full control of substances that you use and what special features they have.
 You can DIY soaps, shampoos, moisturizers, body lotions and more.
 Use glass jars as containers.
 Eco-friendly and reusable!
-I love Don’t Mess with Mama extensive list of DIY beauty and cosmetics recipe list.
+Don’t Mess with Mama extensive list of DIY beauty and cosmetics recipe list to get started.

-Before I started my own compost box I was under the impression it was going to be messy and smelly.
+Most people are under the impression that composting is going to be messy and smelly.
 Not what you want in your garden.
-But I couldn’t have been more wrong.
-When done properly, composting at home has no smell and no mess.
-And with current composting products on the market, you really have no excuse.
+In reality, you couldn’t be any more wrong.
+When done correctly, composting at home has no smell and no mess.
+And with current composting products on the market, you have no excuse.
 There are garden composters and even smaller kitchen composters for those who live in apartments.

-Clothing doesn’t seem to be a source of the waste but in reality, it is a large contributor to landfill mass.
+Clothing doesn’t seem to be a source of the waste, but in reality, it is a significant contributor to landfill mass.
 Fast fashion is a trend of buying cheap clothes frequently and throwing out “old” clothes.
 It’s not only a burden on landfills but on your pocket too.
 In the UK, on average, each person buys 26.7kg of clothing per year.

-By this principle, you buy better quality clothing but much less of it.
+Sticking to the five principles above means you buy better quality clothing but much less of it.
 You appreciate every item and treat it well.
-(Not like the mass of unidentifiable and forgotten clothing in most peoples wardrobes.)
+(Not like the mass of unidentifiable and forgotten clothing in most peoples wardrobes).

 Upcycle goods at home

 One great and fun way to reduce waste in your home is to upcycle old items.
-Recycling is great of course but why not use otherwise useless items to serve you again in a different way?
+Recycling is excellent, of course, but why not use otherwise useless things to serve you again in a different way?

-As the population increases so does the amount of waste we create.
-Our landfills have been hidden away, a sort of out of sight out of mind tactic.
+As the population increases, so does the amount of waste we create.
+Our landfills are hidden away, a sort of out of sight out of mind tactic.
 But its there.
-It’s real and it’s growing.
+It’s real, and it’s growing.
 Landfills are a global threat to our environment and we need to start reducing our amount of waste immediately.

-But we have the power to change it.
+We have the power to solve our waste issue.
 It’s such a real possibility of change, within our reach.
-By creating a household with less waste now you are actively doing something for the planet, your kids future and your pocket.
+By creating a household with less waste now, you’re actively doing something for the planet, your kids future and your pocket.
 Buying from eco-friendly brands helps switch demand to products that are better for the planet while simultaneously reducing demand from companies damaging the planet.